 Display to header level

 What should you do if a neighboring landowner encroaches on your organization’s property (e.g., builds a shed or extends their lawn) or otherwise uses the land without permission?
-Sometimes immediately booting them is the best answer; sometimes arriving at some accommodation that provides them with at least temporary permission makes more sense.
+Sometimes immediately booting them is the best answer; sometimes making an accommodation that provides them with at least temporary permission makes more sense.
 Doing nothing invites trouble.

 You can exercise control –and thus guard against a trespasser gaining rights—in either of two ways:

-If the owner is willing to consider allowing the use to continue, there are three legal relationships to consider for providing permission: license, lease, and easement.
-This guide reviews briefly the characteristics of each.
+If you are willing to consider allowing the use to continue, there are three legal relationships to consider for providing permission: license, lease, and easement.
+This guide briefly reviews the characteristics and how to use each of these.

 A grant of a license to use real property provides the licensee the right to enter or occupy certain property for a specific purpose but only for so long as the owner has no objection.
 In other words, the owner may withdraw permission at any time for any (or no) reason.